A gripping family drama entangled in Milwaukee’s unforgiving underworld

 “Uh… The priest says they’re ready to start, Grandpa.”

 Tiger barely looked up.
 He took another drag, slow, unhurried, the kind of pause that let everyone know he was in control of the moment.
-Then, exhaling smoke into the crisp air, he tapped the ash off the tip.

 He shifted his gaze to Cost.
 “Number One, you go tell the priest he can start when I finish my cigarette.”